-This is a sign that your sleep quality maybe isn't as restorative as it could be.
+This is a sign that your sleep quality likely isn't as restorative as it could be.

 - Snoring or waking with a dry throat.

-People who snore at night often can have lower level of oxygenation during the night which can lead to fatigue and difficulty with mental focus.
+People who snore at night often can have lower levels of oxygenation during the night, which can lead to fatigue and difficulty with mental focus.

-A lot of people wake up every 30 minutes or so to turn their pillow.
+Many people wake up every 30 minutes or so to turn their pillow or readjust.

 - Waking frequently to use the bathroom in the night.

-A lot of us also constantly go through the day without taking the time off ourselves.
-We need to remember that we should also be taking a rest even in our waking hours.
-Taking a time out from our work, taking that lunch break, taking that 15 minutes to just take a moment and breathe.
-These are really conducive to help our health as well.
+Many of us go through the day without taking the necessary time off for ourselves.
+Remember that we need to be resting – even in our waking hours.
+Take time out from your work… take that lunch break… take those 15 minutes to just relax and breathe.
+These small breaks are really important for overall health.